Old State House in Little Rock

 “I’ve never been to Arkansas.
 Where should I go?”
 “What is a ‘must-see’ attraction?”
 “What should I not miss on my trip to Arkansas?“ “I’ve been to Arkansas before but I want to find other interesting places to visit [in the state].”

 The Ozark Mountain way of life is preserved through music, dance, folkways, and food at the Ozark Folk Center State Park in Mountain View.
-The historic Court Square hosts free folk music concerts and jam sessions every Saturday night.
+The historic Court Square hosts free folk music concerts and jam sessions with local musicians every Saturday night.
 Up the road at Fifty Six, Blanchard Springs Caverns is one awesome piece of nature, having been named one of the Top 10 Cave Discoveries in North America for the 20th century.

 The Arkansas Delta, which covers all of eastern Arkansas, is one surprise after another from the rolling hills of Crowley’s Ridge to state parks such as Village Creek, Crowley’s Ridge, Mississippi River and Louisiana Purchase Monument.
 Take in the Blues heritage of Helena-West Helena and the literary legacy of Hemingway at Piggott, to a living interpretation of plantation life at Lakeport.
 The world’s largest oxbow lake in Lake Chicot, and Arkansas Post National Memorial, one of the oldest settlements in the country dating to 1686, also call the Delta home.